The terms and abbreviations you need to knowSalvus Team

 A market maker is a firm that will buy and sell a particular security on a regular and continuous basis by posting or executing orders at a publicly quoted price.
 They ensure that an investor can always trade the particular security and in doing so enhance liquidity in that security.

-A firm responsible for setting up and maintaining a trading venue such a regulated market or a multi lateral trading facility.
+A firm responsible for setting up and maintaining a trading venue such as a regulated market or a multi-lateral trading facility.